joaernesto33/udacicards/README.md

 ## Before You Begin
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

-the UdaciCards project is a post app that allows you to study collections of cards.
+This project was tested for android environment.
+The UdaciCards project is a post app that allows you to study collections of cards.
 Also, the app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks. <br>

 Below you will find some information on how to perform common tasks.<br>